History ofEuroVelo

 2014

-- References to EuroVelo and cycling generally are added to the TEN-T Guidelines for the first time ever following an extensive lobbying campaign by the ECF, its members and other supporters.
+- References to EuroVelo and cycling generally are added to the TEN-T Guidelines for the first time ever following an extensive lobbying campaign by ECF, its members and other supporters.

 - EuroVelo, Greenways and Cycling Tourism Conference 2014 is held in Basel, Switzerland.